bowrango/website/content/about/about.md

 #### about

-I'm an engineer in the Boston area working on quantum computing software.
-I also study Mechanical Engineering at Purdue.
+I'm an engineer working on quantum computing software and a graduate student at Purdue University.
+I'm also [building hardware](https://gigabug.org).
+I currently live in the Boston area.

 See my [resume](/about/matt-bowring-resume.pdf) for more.

 This website is developed using Hugo and hosted with Cloudflare.